Greening-Seattle/Visualization/README.md

 - Function: Map predicted traffic/emissions reductions based on our predictive model
 - Results: A Map of predictions that can be varied with time

-### 3. Visualize the model traning process and the neural network:
+### 3. Visualize the model training process and the neural network:
 Visualize the Traning Process of Machine Learning Model from Tensorboard

 - User: Policy makers  or researchers who train an neural network for prediction